microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 ### HasField

-The `HasField` assertion method checks the object has the specified field.
+The `HasField` assertion method checks the object has any of the specified fields.

 The following parameters are accepted:

 - `inputObject` - The object being checked for the specified field.
-- `field` - The name of the field to check.
+- `field` - The name of one or more fields to check.
 By default, a case insensitive compare is used.
+If more than one field is specified, only one must exist.
 - `caseSensitive` (optional) - Use a case sensitive compare of the field name.

 Reasons include: